felix11h/dfine-hackathon-18/README.md

 #### Goal

 Our goal was to find and predict roads that, if blocked locally, would significantly reduce air pollution (as mandated by [law](https://www.reuters.com/article/us-volkswagen-emissions-frankfurt/german-court-says-frankfurt-must-ban-older-diesel-cars-idUSKCN1LL2GC)).
-My team mates analyzed the data and trained a regression model, while I focused on data processing and visualization.
+The other members of my team analyzed the data and trained a regression model, while I focused on data processing and visualization.

 #### Data